Thanks for stopping by Pairs Well With Food. Please kick off your shoes and make yourself at home – mi casa es su casa.

 Here we operate on the belief that with a little curiosity, life can be a lot more delicious.
 Be it in the meals you make, the parties you plan, the gifts you give, or the travels you take, we’re here to inspire you to explore everyday.

-I’m a California girl through and through – I was raised on the beaches of SoCal and still find the most relaxing moments the ones where there’s a soundtrack of waves crashing on the beach.
+A California girl through and through, Aida was raised on the beaches of SoCal and still finds the most relaxing moments ones where there’s a soundtrack of waves crashing on the beach.

-Through the years, I’ve lived north, south, east, and even across the pond, but California has always been in my heart.
-The sense of adventure, mix of cultures, and laid back attitude here inspire my cooking to be what it is today – easy, fresh, yet a bit adventurous.
-Though my food is rooted in European techniques and Mediterranean ingredients, I take artistic freedom to mix things up for recipes that are creative, doable, and healthy.
-Food Network came across my work and Ask Aida premiered in August 2008.
-In my second show, foodCrafters, I left the kitchen to discover handmade foods from around the nation; it first aired on the Cooking Channel in May 2010.
-My first cookbook, Keys To The Kitchen, was published via Chronicle Books in October 2012.
-A web series loosely based on the book, In The Pantry, launched on Yahoo! in April 2013.
+Through the years, Aida has lived north, south, east, and across the pond, but California has always been her first love.
+The sense of adventure, mix of cultures, and laid back attitude inspire her cooking to be what it is today – effortless, fresh, yet a bit adventurous.

+In January 2005 Aida joined the CHOW editorial team, eventually becoming the magazine’s Food Editor.
+During her five years at CHOW, she got my hands in everything from researching and writing to recipe development, food styling, and video hosting.
+Food Network came across her work and Ask Aida premiered in 2008.
+In her second show, foodCrafters, Aida discovered handmade foods from around the nation; it first aired on the Cooking Channel in 2010.
+Her cookbook, Keys To The Kitchen, was published by Chronicle Books in 2012.